-Program Type: Associate of Science/Associate of Applied Science (Arkansas and Minnesota residents only) Location: Online
+Program Type: Associate of Science/Associate of Applied Science (Arkansas Residents Only) Location: Online

 The objective of the Health Sciences - Medical Administrative Assistant program is to prepare students for entry-level employment as medical administrative assistants, medical office receptionists, medical billing clerks, medical records clerks and other administrative positions in a variety of allied health settings.
 This instruction occurs in a distance learning setting.
 Out-of-class work is required.